youkarin/UnibostudetsC/README.md

 xelatex main.tex

-If Chinese characters are not displayed in the preview area when editing, please get Texworks 0.6.7 from https://github.com/TeXworks/texworks
+If Chinese characters are not displayed in the preview area when editing,, please get Texworks 0.6.7 from https://github.com/TeXworks/texworks

 The short.tex version has been customized(shortened) for budget scope in Printing Service shop.